The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

 In the case that $p\nmid \#G$ this difference is $0$: the finite cohomology groups $H^i(K/F, E(K)[p])$ and their local analogues are trivial, so the inflation--restriction exact sequence yields an isomorphism $\sel{p}(E/F)\cong \sel{p}(E/K)^{G}$ (see also \S\ref{sec:WeilRes} for a more geometric explanation).
 In other words, Galois descent does not fail in the ``good characteristic'' case.

 The interesting case, that of so-called ``bad characteristic'', is when $p\mid \#G$.
-In fact, in this, case Galois descent can fail to an arbitrary extent: If $E/\QQ$ is an elliptic curve with full $2$-torsion and $K$ is a quadratic field, a recent result of Morgan and the author \cite{MorganPaterson2020}*{Theorems 1.1 and 1.3} implies that, for any fixed positive real number $z$, $100\%$ of quadratic twists $E_d$ of $E$ have
+In this case, Galois descent can fail to an arbitrary extent.
+Indeed, consider the congruent number curve, which has Weierstrass equation $y^2=x^3-x$, and let $K/\QQ$ be an arbitrary quadratic field.
+On one hand, a recent result of Morgan and the author \cite{MorganPaterson2020}*{Theorems 1.1 and 1.3} implies that, for any fixed positive real number $z$, $100\%$ of quadratic twists $E_d$ of $E$ have